-I'll turn first to the Fed's dual mandate, which is maximum employment and price stability.
+With that out of the way, I'll turn to the Fed's dual mandate, which is maximum employment and price stability.

-I often find myself returning to the basics these days, as discussions of America's economy and the role of monetary policy take center stage.
+I know everyone here understands what the Fed does, but I often find myself returning to the basics these days, as discussions of America's economy and the role of monetary policy take center stage.
 So please forgive me if it seems I'm just roaming for the moment, but it's important to remember who does what and why.
 The Fed makes monetary policy, which has a powerful influence on the economy, but it also has its limits: It operates in a relatively constricted area and uses a restricted set of tools.
 Most importantly, we don't deal with taxes or spending, debts or deficits; instead, we deal primarily with the quantity of money and the rates at which it is lent.